cosmos/sdk-tutorials/nameservice/tutorial/05-errors.md

 # Errors

-Start by navagating to the `errors.go` file within the types folder.
+Start by navigating to the `errors.go` file within the types folder.
 Within your `errors.go` file, define errors that are custom to your module along with their codes.

 <<< @/nameservice/nameservice/x/nameservice/types/errors.go